MASTERPIECE is now in PAPERBACK!!!

 This is such a fabulous book, and a great read-out-loud for the 5 and under crowd who are ready for a more complex story that is still gentle and only a little suspenseful...

-In the great tradition of EL Konigsburg's masterpiece of children's literature, From the Mixed-up Files of Mrs Basil E Frankweiler, with a little Cricket in Times Square thrown in comes Elise Broach's fantastic new mystery, Masterpiece, with superb illustrations by the wonderful Kelly Murphy, doing double duty as the illustrator of the text and the artist behind the creations of Marvin, the beetle with a gift .
+In the great tradition of EL Konigsburg's masterpiece of children's literature, From the Mixed-up Files of Mrs Basil E Frankweiler, with a little Cricket in Times Square thrown in, comes Elise Broach's fantastic new mystery, Masterpiece, with superb illustrations by the wonderful Kelly Murphy, doing double duty as the illustrator of the text and the artist behind the creations of Marvin, the beetle with a true artistic gift.

 James discovers Marvin and his picture in the morning and is delighted.
 But, he is even more taken with Marvin himself.
-Amid the excitement of his parents over what is perceived to be James' drawing and his new found artistic potential, James and Marvin forge a friendship and a form of communication that allows them to get along pretty well, despite several life threatening instances for Marvin and many nights passed without his parents knowing where he is, if he is alive or dead.
-And, in one of many climactic scenes, Marvin is faced with the choice of letting his friend down or disobeying his mother, who is standing right next to him.
+Amid the excitement of his parents over what is perceived to be James' drawing and his newly uncovered artistic potential, James and Marvin forge a friendship and a form of communication (Marvin cannot talk, to James anyway) that allows them to get along pretty well, despite several life threatening situations for Marvin and many nights passed without his parents knowing where he is, if he is alive or dead.
+In one of many climactic scenes in Masterpiece, Marvin is faced with the choice of letting his friend down or disobeying his mother, who is standing right next to him.
 Like Lynne Jonell's enthralling Emmy and the Incredible Shrinking Rat, Broach goes back and forth between the insect/rodent world and the human world, bringing up important issues to be resolved in each, and making important points about choices, actions and decisions in each as well.
 Broach sprinkles her story with important observations about the nature of life, beauty and art throughout.
-The imaginary Virtue drawings by Durer are representations of Fortitude, Justice, Temperance and Prudence, and being an important part of the story, they get discussed somewhat philosophically throughout, Plutarch and Nietzsche's names even being bandied about.
-But one of my favorite lines is spoken by Marvin's mother who, when asked by Marvin why beetles don't get divorced after he has been pondering feelings that James shared with him about his parent's divorce.
-Marvin's mother answers, "Well, our lives are so short, darling.
+The imaginary Virtue drawings by Durer are representations of Fortitude, Justice, Temperance and Prudence, and being an important part of the story, they get discussed somewhat philosophically throughout Masterpiece, with Plutarch and Nietzsche's names even being bandied about.
+But one of my favorite lines in Masterpiece is spoken by Marvin's mother who, when asked by Marvin why beetles don't get divorced after he has been pondering feelings that James shared with him about his parent's divorce answers, "Well, our lives are so short, darling.
 What would be the point?
 We have so little time, we must spend it as happily as possible...And we expect a lot less than people do.
 If we get through a day without being stepped on, with a little food to fill our bellies, a safe place to bed down for a few hours, and ou family and friends close by - well, that's a good day, isn't it?"
 Simple as it is, I feel like I would do well to adopt a more beetle-ish outlook on my own life...

 As I said, there is a mystery in this book that involes James posing as the artist of a forged Durer to be used as bait for an art thief.
 Beyond that, I can't say much more without giving away too many surprises.
 And there are surprises.
 I gasped out loud at one point and couldn't stop reading until I finished the book after that point.
 Broach does a masterful job of weaving many fascinating elements into her superb story.